GitGoodOrg/GitGood/README.md

 # GitGood

-An open source study tool to create topic categories and save useful resources as flashcards.
+An open source software engineering study tool that allows users to create topic categories and save useful resources as flashcards.

 ## Want to Contribute?